-For purposes of this Agreement, "Change in Control" shall mean: (i) the purchase or other acquisition (other than from the Company) by any person, entity or group of persons, within the meaning of Section 13(d) or 14(d) of the Securities Exchange Act of 1934, as amended ("Act") (excluding, for this purpose, the Company or its subsidiaries or any employee benefit plan of the Company or its subsidiaries), of beneficial ownership (within the meaning of Rule 13d-3 promulgated under the Act) of 20% or more of either the then-outstanding shares of common stock of the Company or the combined voting power of the Company's then-outstanding voting securities entitled to vote generally in the election of directors; or (ii) individuals who, as of the date hereof, constitute the Company's Board of Directors (and, as of the date hereof, the "Incumbent Board") cease for any reason to constitute at least a majority of the Company's Board of Directors, provided that any person who becomes a director subsequent to the date hereof whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Incumbent Board (other than an individual whose initial assumption of office is in connection with an actual or threatened election contest relating to the election of directors of the Company, as such terms are used in Rule 14a-11 of Regulation 14A promulgated under the Act) shall be, for purposes of this Section, considered as though such persons who were the stockholders of the Company immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own more than 50% of, respectively, the common stock and the combined voting power entitled to vote generally in the election of directors of the reorganized, merged or consolidated corporation's then-outstanding voting securities; or (iv) a liquidation or dissolution of the Company, or the sale of all or substantially all of the assets of the Company.
+For purposes of this Agreement, "Change in Control" shall mean: (i) the purchase or other acquisition (other than from Company) by any person, entity or group of persons, within the meaning of Section 13(d) or 14(d) of the Securities Exchange Act of 1934, as amended ("Act") (excluding, for this purpose, Company or its subsidiaries or any employee benefit plan of Company or its subsidiaries), of beneficial ownership (within the meaning of Rule 13d-3 promulgated under the Act) of 20% or more of either the then-outstanding shares of common stock of Company or the combined voting power of Company's then-outstanding voting securities entitled to vote generally in the election of directors; (ii) individuals who, as of the date hereof, constitute Company's Board of Directors (and, as of the date hereof, the "Incumbent Board") cease for any reason to constitute at least a majority of Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Incumbent Board (other than an individual whose initial assumption of office is in connection with an actual or threatened election contest relating to the election of directors of Company, as such terms are used in Rule 14a-11 of Regulation 14A promulgated under the Act) shall be, for purposes of this Section, considered as though such person were a member of the Incumbent Board; (iii) a reorganization, merger or consolidation involving Company, in each case with respect to which persons who were the stockholders of Company immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own more than 50% of, respectively, the common stock and the combined voting power entitled to vote generally in the election of directors of the reorganized, merged or consolidated corporation's thenoutstanding voting securities; or (iv) a liquidation or dissolution of Company, or the sale of all or substantially all of the assets of Company.

 (c) Termination due to Employee Non-Renewal of Term or Termination by Employee without Good Reason.
-If the Agreement expires either at the end of the Initial Term or at the end of any Renewal Period, due to the issuance of notice of non-renewal by Employee under Section 2, then no severance under Section 4(b) shall be paid to the Employee and her employment shall terminate upon the anniversary date.
-If Employee terminates her employment without Good Reason, then no severance under 4.2(b) shall be paid to Employee and her employment shall terminate on the effective date of such termination.
-For the avoidance of doubt, if the Company ends the relationship either at the end of the Initial Term or at the end of any Renewal Period other than for Cause, the Company shall remit to Employee the severance specified in Section 4(b) provided Company has received the release and waiver referred to in Section 4(b).
+If the Agreement expires either at the end of the Initial Term or at the end of any Renewal Period, due to the issuance of notice of non-renewal by Employee under Section 2, then no severance under Section 4.2(b) shall be paid to the Employee and her employment shall terminate upon the anniversary date.
+If Employee terminates her employment without Good Reason, then no severance under Section 4.2(b) shall be paid to Employee and her employment relationship either at the end of the Initial Term or at the end of any Renewal Period without Cause under Section 4.1(c), Company shall remit to Employee the severance specified in Section 4.2(b) provided Company has received the release and waiver referred to in Section 4.2(b).

 (d) Welfare Benefits.
 Upon termination or expiration of this Agreement for any reason, Employee shall be provided with such Welfare Benefits continuation notices, rights and obligations as may be required under federal or state law (including COBRA).
-In the event that Employee becomes entitled to any severance under paragraph 4.2(b) above, during the period that Welfare Benefits are continued under COBRA, the Company shall continue to pay the Company's portion of the medical plan premium for the benefit of Employee.
+In the event that Employee becomes entitled to any severance under Section 4.2(b) above, during the period that Welfare Benefits are continued under COBRA, Company shall continue to pay Company's portion of the medical, dental, and vision plan premiums for the benefit of Employee.